An audit of seven LLMs across four regulated-knowledge domains — 80.8–99.2% audited accuracy, every number reproducible from the run records.

 How the audit works

-For a given corpus of written rules, the harness:
+For a given body of written rules, the harness:

 Generates a fresh question set from the source text — including intentionally unanswerable